 - (5) Person Centred Plans children needing a higher level of intervention with specific daily routines will have a Person Centred Plan detailing how best to support that individual child in school.
 PCPs are developed with the child, parent/carer, Class Teacher and Teaching Assistant and are reviewed at least annually. - (6)SEN Support Plans -are put in place for children requiring support above the 5 units of Level 1 support.
 The SEN Support Plans for children needing support from multiple agencies.
 SEN Support Plans will focus on achieving specific outcomes and will follow a cycle of "plan, do and review".
 They are usually reviewed each term with teachers, parents, children and any outside agencies that have been supporting the child, family and school.
 Some of these plans may be reviewed more frequently - (7) Individual Health Care Plans the school recognises that children with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Children with medical needs or disabilities will have an IHCP to address the daily management of their needs.
 Not all children with IHCPs will be on the school S.E.N.D.
 Register.
 IHCPs are reviewed by the SENDCo, parents/carers, relevant medical professionals and school staff annually or sooner if required.
 IHCPs are kept by class teachers, the SENDCo and centrally in a medical file for access by trained first aiders and all staff.
-A copy is also sent to the School Nurse. - (8) Professional Services if a child remains a cause for concern after two terms of targeted intervention, a consultation may be arranged with relevant professional services.
+A copy is also sent to the School Nurse (currently Daina Ireland who is based at Greasby Clinic). - (8) Professional Services if a child remains a cause for concern after two terms of targeted intervention, a consultation may be arranged with relevant professional services.
 We involve other professional services sooner than this if necessary.
-This may include the EHCP Co-ordinator, Educational Psychologist, Assistant Educational Psychologist, 0-19 Service (Health Visitor and School Nurse), Paediatrician, Diabetic Nurse,
+This may include the EHCP Co-ordinator, Educational Psychologist, Assistant Educational Psychologist, School Nurse, Paediatrician, Diabetic Nurse, Social and Communication Advisory

-Social and Communication Advisory Team (ASC), Early Years Advice Team, Occupational Therapists, Speech and Language, Abbots Nurses, Stoma Nurses, Physiotherapists, West Kirby Residential, Vision Support, Hearing Support.
+Team (ASC), Gilbrook Outreach, Orrets Meadow Advisory teachers or Hayfield Outreach teachers, Early Years Advice Team, Occupational Therapists, Speech and Language, Abbots Nurses, Physiotherapists, West Kirby Residential, Vision Support, Hearing Support.
 Parents/carers will be included in this process and new intervention strategies will be set up based on professional advice.